html-graph/html-graph.github.io/content/accessing-graph-structure.md

 {{< / code >}}
 This method returns `null` if the port does not exist.

-1. get the IDs of outgoing edges for a specific port
+1. get the IDs of outcoming edges for a specific port
 {{< code lang="javascript" >}}
 const edgeIds = canvas.graph.getPortOutcomingEdgeIds("port-1");
 {{< / code >}}